Request A Demo

 For a long time software development processes have been using packages.
 A package, for all intents and purposes, is a container file.
 Much like a zip file, they contain other files such as binaries, source code, scripts, and also a manifest that tells users what this project package means.
 Some common usages of packages are to make it easier to reuse and share code or to deploy code dependencies to different projects.
 Often, having a formal system with packages can help expose bugs sooner, making it easier to deliver trustworthy software.
 FlexDeploy packages, along with other built-in continuous integration and delivery functionality, will allow for a significant increase in productivity for developers and release managers.

-Traditional vs. Partial Deployment Projects
+Traditional vs. Package-Based Deployment Projects

 In general, projects hold the artifacts that can be built and deployed as a unit.
 Artifacts can include anything from jar and zip files to SQL or other configurations.

-It is important to first understand the difference between traditional (otherwise known as full deployment) and partial deployment projects.
-The main difference for a partial deployment project is the ability to select a subset of artifact files for build and deploy operations.
+It is important to first understand the difference between traditional (otherwise known as full deployment) and package-based deployment projects.
+The main difference for a package-based deployment project is the ability to select a subset of artifact files for build and deploy operations.
 Consider a technology such as Oracle EBS, Salesforce, or even a database as a use case.
 With these examples, we have a large system of related or unrelated files such as in EBS which can consist of hundreds or thousands of customizations, each containing dozens of object types.
 Similarly with a database we could have several tables, views, triggers, or scripts to manage.
 In either case, FlexDeploy will allow us to dynamically pick and choose which files to build and deploy and save them as packages.
 It is unlikely that a user would want to deploy all the files in an EBS server or a database to the production environment.

 Project Package